 Winner: Discover it® Cash Back

 The Discover it® Cash Back is a strong contender among the cash back bonus cards for the holidays.
-While the Discover card might not have the same broad appeal or reception at smaller merchants that the Chase Freedom® enjoys, it does have an interesting offer for new cardmembers.
+While the Discover card might not have the same broad appeal or reception at smaller merchants that the Chase Freedom Flex℠ enjoys, it does have an interesting offer for new cardmembers.
 Discover will double all the cash back earned at the end of your first year - essentially turning it into a minimum 2% cash back card for new cardmembers.
-Cardholders can also earn 5% cash back cash back in categories that change each quarter, up to a quarterly maximum each time you activate.
-For 2019, the categories include grocery stores (January-March), gas stations, Uber & Lyft (April-June), restaurants and PayPal (July-September), Amazon.com, Target, and Walmart.com (October-December).
+Cardholders 5% cash back on everyday purchases at different places each quarter like Amazon.com, grocery stores, restaurants, gas stations and when you pay using PayPal, up to the quarterly maximum when you activate, 1% unlimited cash back on all other purchases - automatically For 2021, the categories include grocery stores, Walgreens and CVS (January-March), gas stations, select streaming services and wholesale clubs (April-June), restaurants and PayPal (July-September), Amazon.com, Target.com and Walmart.com (October-December).

 Credit Cards with the Best Bonuses